grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 For example the lottery and the miner's reward aspect is what encourages miners to participate, but it isn't what makes the blockchain possible.
-Blocks are a Merkle tree, but again, that has nothing to do with Proof-of-Work, it cryptographically reinforces recording of the block ordering.
-The Merkle tree also makes the previous ticks "more certain", "less deniable" or simply more secure.
+Blocks hashes form a chain, but again, that has nothing to do with Proof-of-Work, it cryptographically reinforces recording of the block ordering.
+The hash chain also makes the previous ticks "more certain", "less deniable" or simply more secure.

 Proof-of-Work is also the mechanism by which blocks become effectively